How Slack Nails User Onboarding (and How You Can, Too)

 Share:

 Have you ever been through Slack onboarding?
-If you've then you just know that they have it spot on.
+If you have, you just know that they have it spot on.
 Slack shortens time-to-value by designing the first 10 minutes around one outcome.
 In this case study, we break down the moments that matter in Slack's onboarding and show exactly how to implement the same playbook in your PLG SaaS.

 The Challenge: First Sessions Are Quiet

+Most PLG trials start with curiosity and end with silence.
+People sign up, skim the UI, and bounce before they ever experience real value.
+Why?
 The moment someone lands in your product, the clock starts - no one wants long docs or steep learning curves.
 Your job is to crush time-to-value (TTV): get them to a meaningful outcome fast.

 What Slack Does Differently?